Latest Community Service Updates

 These sessions are provided in a two-part group format.
 The first session will help you prepare for labour and delivery while the second session will help you prepare for the postpartum period and bringing your baby home.
 These sessions will be facilitated by a maternity physician and/or registered nurses.

+Check the registration site for dates and times.
 Sessions are offered in-person at the Centre for Active Living, 1475 Anderson Street, White Rock.

 Register today here.
 We suggest you register sometime within your second or third trimester and complete the sessions by 36 weeks.